relizabet/Horiseon-Refactor/README.md

 - Added documentation throughout html and css

 ## Published Website
-    The finished project can be found: <https://relizabet.github.io/Horiseon-Refactor/>
+    The finished project can be found at https://relizabet.github.io/Horiseon-Refactor/